 A web site for serious Koi Carp keepers

-This web site provides a wealth of explantions and articles about all aspects of Koi keeping and appreciation.
+This web site provides a wealth of explanations and articles about all aspects of Koi keeping and appreciation.
 Many of these articles were originally published in Koi Magazine and Koi Carp Magazine.
 There is much information available about water quality, filtration and Koi health.
 A site by our own Syd Mitchell.

 Koi and Pond Club Link Exchange